Table of Contents

 What About Flat Correction?

-Oh, if only.
-Turns out, the artifacts you see above in the less usable images are completely resistant to flat correction.
+Some focal-reducer-introduced artifacts are resistant to flat correction.
 My flat correction techniques are very meticulous and careful.
 I’ve also tried just about everything to try to reduce these artifacts with flats (of different exposures, different ISOs- turns out higher ISO flats are better but not perfect-, TV flats vs sky flats, more and fewer t-shirts, bias subtraction from the flats, etc.- trust me I’ve tried it all).
 None of them worked.

 This was great for the stronger nebulosity in the center, but it misses much of the surrounding nebulosity as a result of the background extraction.
 However, more importantly for this section, here is the same image stack without flats (automatic background extraction applied twice and autostretched in Pixinsight):